Marah oregana

-Marah oreganus, the Oregon manroot, coastal manroot or western wild-cucumber, is a common manroot of the northwest coast of the United States.
-It ranges from California north to Canada.
+Marah oregana, the Oregon manroot, coastal manroot or western wild-cucumber, is a common manroot of the northwest coast of the United States.
+It ranges from California north to Vancouver Island in southwestern Canada.

 Foliage

 Coastal manroot has the least pubescent bud, leaves, and branches of all the manroot species.
 Populations in more northern climates are nearly hairless with glossy leaves.
 Vines appear in late winter or early spring in response to increased rainfall, and can climb or scramble to a length of 6m.
 Its leaves typically have five lobes with individual plants showing wide variation in leaf size and lobe length.
 Although leaf size is highly variable, coastal manroot tends to have larger leaves than other Marah species.

 Vines emerge from a large, hard tuberous root which can reach several meters in length and weigh in excess of 100 kg.
 Newly exposed tubers can be seen along roadcuts or eroded slopes and have a scaly, tan-colored surface.
 Injured or decaying tubers take on a golden or orange color.